R300-AI/ITRI-AI-Hub/docs/pages/get-started.md

 <br>Before selecting an accelerated platform for your application and system architecture, we recommend that you find a candidate embedded platform at [Home](https://r300-ai.github.io/ITRI-AI-Hub/), and further review its market position and product specifications.
 The AI Hub also provides the latest tools for the entire development lifecycle, including **workstations, compilers**, and **accelerators**.

 * **Workstation**: This term refers to the host environment utilized for developing and training AI models.
-Typically, this environment is separate from the *Deep Learning Accelerator (DLA)*, as the internal structure of the model remains dynamic at this stage, necessitating the use of a large graphics processor with higher versatility.
+Typically, this environment is separate from the *Deep Learning Accelerator (DLA)*, as the internal structure of the model remains dynamic at this stage, and therefore must be trained and compiled using a large graphical processor with higher versatility.

 * **Compiler**: This term refers to the process of converting each computational step into binary instructions for a specific DLA after the model has been developed.
 This process generally involves a series of steps such as simplification and quantisation, and is therefore usually conducted on workstations or massive servers.